pjeby/pane-relief/README.md

 ### Maximize Active Pane

 As of version 0.1.6, Pane Relief also includes a "Maximize Active Pane" command that is compatible with the Hover Editor plugin and the popout windows of Obsidian 0.15.3+.
 If you were previously using the "Maximize Active Pane" plugin, you may wish to switch to disable that plugin and assign the hotkey to Pane Relief's version instead.

+### Simple Sliding Panes Mode

+As of version 0.3.0, Pane Relief includes a "Toggle sliding panes" command that lets you make each window's workspace horizontally scrollable with fixed-width panes, instead of a limited width divided between them.
+This is similar to, but more limited than the "classic" Sliding Panes plugin, as it does not support variable-width panes, pane stacking, or header rotation.
+But on the other hand, it works with Obsidian 0.16 and can be toggled on a per-window and per-workspace basis.
+(The state is saved across Obsidian restarts and workspace save/load.)

+By default, panes will be 700px wide, but if you use the Style Settings plugin you can configure the width to any CSS value.

+Please note that if you are migrating from the standalone Sliding Panes plugin, you must both *disable* it (not just turn off sliding panes!) **and** restart Obsidian before trying to use Pane Relief's sliding panes.
+This is because the Sliding Panes plugin does not properly uninstall all of its hooks when disabled, and it will interfere with Pane Relief's sliding panes if left active.

 ### Focus Lock